bprinty/auora/docs/guide/README.md

 ### Pre-defined Mutations

-When state variables are declared with this library, the following mutations are automatically created:
+When state variables are declared with Auora, the following mutations are automatically created:

 | Name | Purpose |
 |------|---------|